General rule

 Example:

 A second-hand car purchased from a dealer will be taxed by VAT that the dealer must pass on to the buyer.
-On the contrary, if the purchase is made from an individual, the tax that the purchaser must pay is the Tax on Property Transfers and Documented Legal Acts.
+On the other hand, if the purchase is made from a private individual, the tax that the purchaser must pay is the Tax on Property Transfers and Documented Legal Acts.

 A fundamental difference between both taxes is the possibility of deducting VAT when it is borne by a businessman.
 While the amounts paid for the concept "Onerous Asset Transfers" constitute a cost for the businessman, VAT is not, since it can be deducted in the corresponding self-assessment.